|Leslie McDonald, USDF Gold Medalist

 “T…T…T…: Things Take time.
-Be sure to allow
+Be sure to

 necessary time for you and your horse

 achieve your goals.”

 Leslie currently is the proprietor of Full Cry Farm, a private 10-stall stable on 20 acres in Batavia, Ohio where she specializes in dressage.
 Leslie shares her farm with her husband, Doug; Captain the Labrador and a very special Corgi named Trapper.
 Her love of horses has traveled beyond the barn, creating and producing the Midwest Horse Fair in Madison, Wisconsin from 1980-1995.
 Under Leslie’s management, the all-breed expo grew to be the largest in the country, featuring demonstrations by over 40 associations, 250+ retailers and seminars presented by noted equine authorities.